comScore/ComScore-iOS-watchOS-tvOS/README.md

 Installation
 ============

-The ComScore Analytics SDK can be installed in several ways.
+The comScore Analytics SDK can be installed in several ways.

 CocoaPods
 ---------

-ComScore Analytics is also available through [CocoaPods](http://cocoapods.org).
+comScore Analytics is also available through [CocoaPods](http://cocoapods.org).
 The podspec supports iOS, watchOS & tvOS devices only.

 To install it, simply add the following line to your Podfile: